-In root filled teeth it may be necessary to insert a post before placing a crown.
+In root-filled teeth, it may be necessary to insert a post before placing a crown.
 A post provides support and helps the crown stay in place.
 The weakened crown of the tooth is drilled and a post- hole preparation made in the root canal.
-The post is custom made, usually from a non precious gold alloy.
-This fits into the post- hole in the root and helps to secure the crown.
+The post is custom made, usually from a non-precious gold alloy.
+This fits into the post- a hole in the root and helps to secure the crown.
 The post is cemented in with a special adhesive dental cement.

 - What is a Crown made up of?

 Crowns can be made of a variety of different materials and new materials are continually being introduced.
 Some of the popular materials are listed below: Porcelain bonded to precious metal: A precious metal thimble is made and then porcelain is applied in layers over it.
 The colour of the porcelain is matched to that of the adjacent teeth.
 All-Ceramic Crowns: They are made entirely out of reinforced porcelain and look very natural as they are translucent.
 Gold alloy Crowns: These are usually used to crown back teeth as they are very hard wearing and very biocompatible.
 Also gold is strong in thin sections and so more of the natural tooth can be preserved.